drasgo/Black-Doc/README.md

         optional arguments:
-          -h, --help            show this help message and exit -r REPO, --repo REPO  If specified, the current folder is going to be recursively black-ed and docstring-ed.
+          -h, --help            show this help message and exit -r, --repo            If specified, the current folder is going to be recursively black-ed and docstring-ed.
           -f FILE, --file FILE  If a single file is specified, then the 'black & doc' process is executed only on the specified (Python) file.
-          -b, --backup          If specified, creates a backup folder of the current directory called 'blackdoc_backup' (if the backup folder already exists it overwrites it).
+          --no_backup           If specified, it does not create a backup folder of the current directory called 'blackdoc_backup' (NOTE:
+                                if the backup is created and 'blackdoc_backup' already exists, it overwrites it).
-          -nb, --no_black       If specified, does not perform the black operations, and only generates the docstring templates.
+          --no_black            If specified, does not perform the black operations, and only generates the docstring templates.
-          -np, --no_nlp         If specified, will not use any NLP-based tools (e.g. text segmentation) for describing a code element (Ideal for reducing the startup and documenting process time).
+          --use_nlp             If specified, it will use NLP-based tools (e.g. text segmentation) for describing the code elements in the docstrings.
+(Experimental.
+Increases startup time and
+                                overall processing time).
           -w WORKERS, --workers WORKERS
-                                Number of workers that document the files in the repository in parallel (Default=1).
+                                Number of workers that document the files in the repository in parallel (Default=3).

+        NOTE: Either -r/--repo or -f FILE/--file FILE need to be provided.

 NOTE: Either -r/--repo or -f FILE/--file FILE need to be provided.